sciabarrado/porting-spring-angular/tutorial.md

   source_dir: frontend
 ```

-We have to specify where is our source code.
-So I specified I am using `github`, and then the repo and the branch where is our source.
-I pushed all the code with the changes in the branch `main`.
+First, we have to specify where is our source code.
+As it is stored on GitHub, we specified `github`, then the repo and the branch where is our source.

+Note that we pushed the code with our changes in the branch `main` (the original branch of the example is `master`).

-Here you can note that we are using the so-called  [monorepo structure](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-monorepo/), a single repository with multiple components in it.
-So I am specifying also the subdirectory where is the code of the front-end: `source_dir: frontend`.
+Here you can note that we are using the so-called  [monorepo structure](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-monorepo/): a single repository with multiple components in it.

+So we have to tell to App Platform the component is not on the root of the repository but in a subdirectory:  `source_dir: frontend`.

-Now we have to specify how to build the source code, and where is the result adding:
+Also we have to specify how to build the source code, and where is the result:

 ```
   build_command: ./node_modules/.bin/ng build --prod
   output_dir: dist/shop
 ```

-Note that App Platform build packs will automatically detect it is a node.js application because it will find the `package.json` and will automatically perform an `npm install` that will install all the tools required to build, most notably the CLI `ng` that is the one used by Angular to perform its tasks.
+Note that App Platform buildpack will automatically detect it is a node.js application because it will find the `package.json` and will automatically perform an `npm install`.
+This will installs all the tools required to build the frontend; most notably it installs the CLI `ng` that is the tool required to build any angular application.

 However `ng` is normally installed locally as a global tool.
-In the build environment it will be avaiable only locally to the front-end build you you will have to use `./node-modules/.bin/ng build --prod` to build.
+In the build environment it will be avaiable only under `node_modules`.
+So you will have to use `./node-modules/.bin/ng build --prod` to build.

 The `.bin` path under the `node_modules` is where `node` install the tools when they are not installed globally.

-Also note that we are specifying the `--prod` flag to build the source in "production" mode.
+Also note we need to add the  the `--prod` flag to build the source in "production" mode.
 This will use a different path for the API suitable to reach the api on the production server.

-Finally the build process will generate the final javascript under the folder `dist/shop` so we have to say to collect and publish the front-end from that directory.
+Finally the build process will generate the final javascript under the folder `dist/shop`; so we have to say to collect and publish the frontend from that directory.

 ## Step 3: create an appropriate Spring Profile

-Spring applications are configured using a configuration file.
-Our application configuration files are located in   `backend/src/main/java/resources`.
-The name of the file to use depends on some parameters passed when the application is started.
+Spring applications are configured using a configuration file, located in our case under   `backend/src/main/java/resources`.

+The name of the configuration file  depends on some parameters passed when the application is started.
 If no parametes are passed the name of the configuration file is `application.yml`.
-If you specifify, for example `--spring.profiles.active=docker` the name of the application file will be `application-docker.yml`.
-So in short the profile name corresponds to a suffix in the name of the configuration file to use.
+If you specifify, for example `--spring.profiles.active=docker` the name of the configuration file will be `application-docker.yml`.
+The profile name corresponds to a suffix in the name of the configuration file to use.

-So we add the configuration file `src/main/java/resources/application-do.yml` copying the `application.yml` and then modifying it.
+So we are going to add a new configuration file `src/main/java/resources/application-do.yml` copying the `application.yml` and then modifying it.
 We will then be able to use it adding at the launch the parameter `--spring.profiles.active=do`.

-In order to run the application on App Platform we have to configure at least two things: the database and the base path where the application will be run.
+In order to run the application on App Platform we have to configure at least two different components: the database and the route to reach backend service.

 Let's start with the database.
-In onder to connect to the database we have to specify username, password and the database url where the database is located.
+You connect to the database specifying username, password and the database url where the database is located.

 This means we will replace the following entries in our configuration file: